wg-osr/walkerga.github.io/class/mu_wizard2.md

 <details markdown="1">
 <summary><b>19.
 The Oaken Tome
 </b></summary>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Dedicaced to Bilfred who wouldn't die.*
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Cover of bark.
+Pages of woven leaves.*
 - You can revitalize 1 square foot of plants per hour.
 - Each time you study this book, choose an animal species.
-Animals of that type wont attack you anymore unless in self defense.
+Animals of that type wont attack you anymore except in self defense.
 - Roll 1D4, you gain the following spell: 1.
 [Bramble Burrow](/2020/11/13/bramble-burrow/), 2.
 [Druidcraft](/2020/11/13/druidcraft/), 3.
-[The Old Rune](/2020/11/13/old-rune/), 4.
+[Old Rune](/2020/11/13/old-rune/), 4.
 [Floral Salvage](/2020/11/13/floral-salvage/)
 ###### *Inspired by [Wonders & Wickedness](https://www.drivethrurpg.com/product/145647/Wonder--Wickedness) and the [Elf from Coins & Scrolls](https://coinsandscrolls.blogspot.com/2017/05/osr-elves-and-elf-wizards.html).*
 </details>